AsangIngle/vehicle_overspeed_detection/README.md

 # Vehicle Overspeed Detection System

-This project is a **Vehicle Overspeed Detection and Number Plate Recognition System** built using **YOLOv8, SORT Tracker, EasyOCR, and TensorFlow**.
+This project is a **Vehicle Overspeed Detection and Number Plate Recognition System** built using **YOLOv8, SORT Tracker, EasyOCR**.
 It detects vehicles in video footage, calculates their speed, identifies overspeeding vehicles, and recognizes license plates.
 Alerts are sent via **Twilio SMS**.

 ---